goseamless/seamless-js/README.md

 In some cases you may not want to initialize every ad place at once on page load.
 One sample case for this would be when you have a single page web application, where your load/display cycles is custom to your design.
 In such a case you can init single ads explicitly whenever you want.
 To accomplish this, set autoInit property of window.seamlessConfig global variable to false.
 This will hold seamless.js back from looking for a window.seamlessAds variable on the page and also from initializing ads automatically on page load.
 That means you also won't need to set window.seamlessAds global variable on your page.
 Instead you can use the following method to initialize an ad. seamlessMW.initAd method needs a single argument, an object for ad definition which is the same object type described above.
+You can find the demo page in [here](http://ad.mobilike.com/seamless/showcase/customInit.html).

 ```
 <script type="text/javascript">